COM-GND/gnd-ctrl-web-app/README.md

 The minimum required hardware is the COM-GND Base unit and the Pump Control Module.

 Current Modules
- - COM-GND Base: Serves as hub for other modules and provides bluetooth communication for pump power, pressure sensor, and target pressure values via BLE.
+ - COM-GND Base: Serves as hub for other modules and provides bluetooth communication for pump power, water temperature, pressure sensor, and target pressure values via BLE.
  - Pump Control: Allows for control of vibration pump power level by either manual dial or app control.
 Enables pre-infusion and basic profiling.
- - Pressure Sensor: Adds real-time pressure sensing.
+ - Pressure: Adds real-time pressure sensing and PID control.
 Enables true pressure profiling.
  - Rotary Encoder: Enable manual control of pump or pressure level through a rotary control.
+ - Water Temperature: Read and PID control the temperate of the water boiler.

  Future Modules
- - Temperature PID
  - Bluetooth Shot Scale

 ## Profiles